 Any number of parties may share fault in a T-bone accident under the principle of comparative fault.
 These parties may include either driver in the crash, the vehicle manufacturer, or another driver not involved in the collision itself.

-No matter how your T-bone accident occurred, the evidence at the scene will go a long way to determine who shares responsibility.
+No matter how your t-bone accident occurred, the evidence at the scene will go a long way toward determining who shares responsibility.
 If possible, you should document as much as you can, which may include taking pictures, recording videos, and collecting statements and contact information from eyewitnesses.

-A T-bone accident occurs when the front of one vehicle strikes the side of another, forming the shape of a “T” at the point of impact.
+A t-bone accident occurs when the front of one vehicle strikes the side of another, forming the shape of a “T” at the point of impact.
 They can happen at intersections when one driver disregards a stop sign or red light and drives through the intersection at the same time another vehicle traverses the intersection.
-A bad judgment call on a green light can also cause a T-bone accident.
+A bad judgment call on a green light can also cause a t-bone accident.

 T-bone accidents do not only occur at intersections, though.
 They can happen on a highway or interstate when a driver loses control of their vehicle and skids sideways.
-T bone accidents also happen in parking lots.
+T-bone accidents also happen in parking lots.
 A driver could be backing out of a parking space, for instance, when another vehicle comes along and strikes from the side.